Seven Artworks at the Louvre you should see

 A young woman is bent to her work, one that requires the exact kind of precision that the artist used to paint her.
 In that way, the form of the painting and its subject matter are perfectly matched.

-Vermeer likely used a camera obscura to view his subject.
+Vermeer was so good that other artists accused him of cheating.
+He likely used a camera obscura to view his subject.
 A camera obscura is made by creating a dark enclosure where a lens projects an image onto a surface.
-We believe he used one because of the optical effects in the painting, like the blurred foreground.

-The painting is a delight to view.
+The painting of the Lacemaker by Vermeer is a delight to view.
 The way that Vermeer is able to fit in a scene in such a small space adds to the experience, forcing you to consider it up close, the way you might view thread when making lace.

 7. The Seated Scribe